 and the rolled up strips.
 Roll the strips up while still warm.

 Cool completely before storing.
 Store in an air-tight zip lock bag or a container or roll up in plastic wrap–vacuum pack if you have the equipment.
 Apparently, moisture in the air is a problem for dried fruit so keeping it air-tight is very important.
-Fruit leather is said to store at room storage if tightly wrapped for about 1 month and for 1 year if kept in the freezer (I haven’t tried freezing it.).
+Fruit leather is said to store at room storage if tightly wrapped for about 1 month (mine stored at room temperature for months) and for 1 year if kept in the freezer (I haven’t tried freezing it.).
 If it is vacuum sealed it would likely keep at room temperature a lot longer than a month.